Portfolio Analysis- 7 Methods And Techniques For Product Position

 This segment or strategy aims at the slow game or just to hold the position in the market.

-Furthermore, market penetration exists with stagnant markets and might involve share at the expenditure of the other firms in the market.
+Furthermore, market penetration exists with stagnant markets and might involve a share of the expenditure of the other firms in the market.

-For example, Pepsi recently introduced a 1.25 ml bottle with the same product and increased its sale volume among existing customers.
+For example, Pepsi recently introduced a 1.25 ml bottle with the same product and increased its sales volume among existing customers.

-There can be different ways in this portfolio analysis in strategic management by which a firm can do market penetration which is as follows :
+There can be different ways in this portfolio analysis in strategic management by which a firm can do market penetration which are as follows :

 • Competitive Pricing